aaronpk/oauth-authorization-server-discovery/draft-parecki-oauth-authorization-server-discovery.md

 --- abstract

-This specification provides a mechanism for an access-controlled HTTP resource to indicate which OAuth authorization server it uses.
+This specification provides a mechanism for an access-controlled HTTP resource to indicate which OAuth authorization server it is protected by.
 This allows the use of OAuth 2.0 authorization by clients that do not have prior knowledge about the resource server's configuration.

 --- middle